 North Carolina Hunting & Fishing

-During the trapping seasons listed below, it is legal in North Carolina to trap:
+During the regulated trapping season, it is legal in North Carolina to trap:

 Statewide Trapping Restrictions